thomazach/POCS-moxa-build/README.md

 3. Use the `settings` shell command to set the location of your unit.
 4. Use the `schedule` shell command to create a schedule file and select it as the active schedule file.
 5. Use the `start` shell command to put the unit into an automated observation state

+As an optional step that will improve your unit's performance, you can enable plate solving by:
+1. Visiting [nova.astrometry.net](nova.astrometry.net) and logging in/creating an account
+2. Going to your Dashboard --> My Profile
+3. Finding your API key (the green text in the "Account Info" box)
+4. Using the `settings --plate_solve <API key from step 3>` command to enter your API key As an added bonus, you can also use astrometry.net's Dashboard --> My Images tab to see some of the images your unit is taking in real time.
 ## Operation
 The unit is controlled through a custom shell that can be launched from a terminal with `python3 ~/POCS-moxa-build/panoptes-CLI.py`.
 Below is a table of available shell commands.
 Please note that the shell's built-in help documentation includes shortcuts not listed here, and may be in a more accessible format.
 |Command|Arguments|Description|